Interpol targets illegal fishing, seafood fraud

 “Can the supermarket vouch for where the fish has come from?” he said by telephone.
 “I’d ask the question: ‘what’s in your fish fingers?'.”
 Fish fingers are breaded fish also known as fish sticks.

-A study last week by the marine conservation group Oceana said a third of more than 1,200 fish samples in almost 700 retail outlets in the United States were mislabeled.
+A study last week by the marine conservation group Oceana said a third of more than 1,200 fish samples in almost 700 retail outlets in the United States were mislabelled.

 Interpol will work on the new project, which has annual funding of 300,000 euros ($396,400), with the Pew Charitable Trusts and Norway’s government.
 Part of the plan will be to set up a new fisheries crime working group.